CompuTec/computec-docs/docs/webup/faq.md

 Yes — the roadmap is published in the [CompuTec Documentation Center](https://trello.com/b/ePvajGq6/computec-webup-roadmap).

 **Can I raise a support ticket or provide feedback?**
-Yes — support and feedback tickets can be submitted through the [CompuTec Helpdesk Portal](https://support.computec.pl/servicedesk/customer/portals?q=webUp).
+Yes — support and feedback tickets can be submitted through the [CompuTec Support Portal](https://support.computec.pl/servicedesk/customer/portals?q=webUp).

 **Will support and maintenance be available for the official release?**
 Yes — they will be included as part of your **CompuTec WebUp license or subscription**.